taybro23/tbphotography_ms1/README.md

 # UX (User Experience).
 ## **Target audience.**
-The target audience for my website is people who are looking for pictures for personal and commercial use such as small businesses for promotional purposes and newspaper articles.
+The target audience for my website is people who are looking for photos for personal and/or commercial use, such as small businesses for promotional purposes and reporters for newspaper articles.

 ## **User Stories.**
 ### **Personal Customer Stories**